Dreammaster13/BlazorDemo/Readme.md

 ## Credits

-Thank you very much for contributions
+Thanks to everyone for contributions

 ## License